shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/bonsai-smart-leaves.md

 ## Input fields for compute()

 The values for the input fields are determined by Xandr optimization.
-For more information, see the [Optimization Guide for the Augmented Line Item](https://console.appnexus.com/docs/optimization-guide-ali) in documentation.
+For more information, see the [Optimization Guide for the Augmented Line Item](https://console.appnexus.com/docs/optimization-guide-ali) in the documentation.
 (Log in required)

 | Field | Type | Description |
 |:---|:---|:---|